microsoft/Open-Use-of-Data-Agreement/README.md

 ## Contemplated use case

 We envision that this agreement is suitable for situations where the original data provider created a data set, is reasonably certain of its ability to share the data set, and wants to be clear that the Output from any analysis of the data is not restricted.

+This agreement also does not restrict the use of any portions of a data set that are in the public domain or that can be used, modified, or distributed for any use permitted by any legal exception or limitation.

 With this agreement, Microsoft is not giving legal advice.
 Please consider your own circumstances and seek your own legal counsel as needed.